 Who is running this campaign?

 The Energy Bill Revolution is an alliance of charities, unions, consumer groups, businesses, health and social care groups, politicians, public figures and everyday people.
-Together, we are calling on the Government to use the money it gets from carbon taxes to make the UK’s homes super-energy efficient.
-This would reduce energy bills, bring 9 out of 10 homes out of fuel poverty, cut carbon emissions AND create jobs in the low carbon economy.
+Together, we are calling on the Government to make the UK’s homes super-energy efficient, for this to be an infrastructure priority and to use the money it gets from carbon taxes to do it.
+This would reduce energy bills, bring 9 out of 10 homes out of fuel poverty, cut carbon emissions, improve the nation’s health AND create jobs in the low carbon economy.
 For a full list of who’s on board, visit here.

 It is not led by any political party, but we seek the support of all politicians.
 The Energy Bill Revolution is a public campaign, coordinated by Transform UK, a programme of the sustainable development organisation E3G.Top